 Rising Treetops and the Covid-19 Pandemic

-We hope you and your loved ones are as healthy and safe as possible.
+We hope you and your loved ones are faring as well as possible during this difficult time.

 Note: If you are not aware, Rising Treetops’ overnight respite, after school and summer camp services have been significantly impacted by the COVID-19 pandemic.
 As of March 20, 2020, except for a long term emergency respite service, we suspended all other planned overnight respite and day programs, and subsequently extended the suspension of services to include our 2020 Summer Camp and all but our emergency services until June 2021 when we opened a modified limited summer camp program.
 Our services are provided to children and adults with special needs, including autism and physical and intellectual disabilities.